 $840,145 in financial aid provided to 36% of the school population

 Our day students come from 41 towns across Massachusetts, as well as from New Hampshire and Vermont.
 Boarding and day students come from:

 Our faculty and staff average 12 years of employment at Bement.

-Out of 64 employees, 32 have 10 or more years of service and 11 have 20 years or more; 32 hold advanced degrees; 33 are full time teaching faculty; 27 are parents of a student or alum; and 5 are Alumni.
+Out of 64 employees, 32 have 10 or more years of service and 11 have 20 years or more; 26 hold advanced degrees; 33 are full time teaching faculty; 19 are parents of a student or alum; and 6 are alumni.

-Over 1/3 of our faculty have served as dorm-parents, so they know first-hand what life as a boarder can be like.
+Over 35% of our faculty have served as dorm-parents, so they know first-hand what life as a boarder can be like.

 Faculty have attended schools from Florida to Maine across the US to California and Oregon, and abroad in Europe, China, and Argentina.

-Faculty members are writers, carpenters, artists, coaches, yoga instructors, cooks, runners, and musicians.
-Outside of school you might encounter a staff-member coaching a high school football game; as the featured reader at an open-mic; running in a competitive relay across New Hampshire; being profiled in the Boston Globe; at an art opening; playing with the local symphony orchestra; releasing a CD at a coffee house; swinging a hammer building a house for Habitat for Humanity.
+Faculty members are writers, carpenters, artists, coaches, yoga instructors, pickleball players, cooks, runners, and musicians.
+Outside of school you might encounter a staff-member coaching a high school football game; as the featured reader at an open-mic; running in a competitive relay across New Hampshire; being profiled in the Boston Globe; at an art gallery opening; playing with the local symphony orchestra; releasing a CD at a coffee house; or swinging a hammer building a house for Habitat for Humanity.